UCL/STIR/examples/ROOT_files/ROOT_STIR_consistency/README.md

 Directories
 -----

-- `SourceFiles/`: Contains 12 generate_image parameter files and GATE macro files for the emission source positions.
+- `SourceFiles/`: Contains 8 `generate_image` parameter files and GATE macro files for the emission source positions.
 One pair of files for each test.
 - `Gate_macros/`: Contains the GATE macro files for generating the data